This (Updated) guide reviews all of the best dog foods for Maltese this year.

 A Fair Portion of Carbohydrates

-Carbs might not have a very good reputation and sometimes frowned upon, but they make up a crucial part of their diet.
-Most of us have a misconception that dogs are carnivores, while, in reality, they’re omnivores.
+Carbs might not have a very good reputation and are sometimes frowned upon, but they make up a crucial part of their diet.
+Most of us have a misconception that dogs are carnivores while, in reality, they’re omnivores.
 Meaning they do eat carbs and convert them into energy.

 Lots of Vitamins and Minerals